axelvaldez/radical-companies/_posts/5-rcompanies/rstartups/2023-04-11-rbuddyneighbor-revisited.markdown

    <tr>
     <th>Vendors Will Know</th>
     <td>
-     <p>We can train retailers to tell people who call in an order that, there are two people near you coming to pick up soon.
+     <p>We can train retailers to tell people who call in an order that there are two people near you coming to pick up soon.
 If you put in a <span class='_paradigm'>rBuddyNeighbors</span> request, maybe one of them will deliver.</p>
      <p>This means that we need a UI for vendors to see <span class='_paradigm'>rBuddyNeighbors</span> activity that impacts them,</p>
      <ul>
       <li>Requests that mention them</li>